pallasArchive/nasa-github-starter/README.md

-# 🌌 Pallas Archive – Automated CSV to Chart
+# 🌌 Meteorite Landing Data Visualizer – Automated CSV to Chart

 > _Turning your raw CSV data into **beautiful charts** without lifting a finger... well, except to click “Push”._